ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     protected _rules: IJsonEditorRule[];
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-//
 // @public
 export class JsonEditorConverter extends Conversion.BaseConverter<JsonValue, IJsonContext> {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" constructor(editor: JsonEditor);
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonArray" array(): Converter<JsonArray, IJsonContext>;
+    constructor(editor: JsonEditor);
+    array(): Converter<JsonArray, IJsonContext>;
     // (undocumented)
     protected _convert(from: unknown, context?: IJsonContext): Result<JsonValue>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" static createWithEditor(editor: JsonEditor): Result<JsonEditorConverter>;
+    static createWithEditor(editor: JsonEditor): Result<JsonEditorConverter>;
     // (undocumented)
     readonly editor: JsonEditor;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject" object(): Converter<JsonObject, IJsonContext>;
+    object(): Converter<JsonObject, IJsonContext>;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-//
 // @public
 export class JsonEditorState {
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" constructor(editor: IJsonCloneEditor, baseOptions: IJsonEditorOptions, runtimeContext?: IJsonContext);
     get context(): IJsonContext | undefined;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject" defer(obj: JsonObject): void;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject" get deferred(): JsonObject[];
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
-    //
+    defer(obj: JsonObject): void;
+    get deferred(): JsonObject[];
     // @internal
     protected readonly _deferred: JsonObject[];
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"